 Do you know when your tires will need to be replaced?
 Depending on the types of roads you travel, how often you keep up with tire rotations, and how old your tires are, it’s possible for your tires to wear out before the recommended six-year lifespan or even far exceed it.

-One easy way to tell if your tires are due for a change is inspecting tire tread.
-At Montgomeryville Nissan, we want our local drivers in Montgomeryville, Lansdale, and Doylestown to practice the utmost car safety, which is why we’re setting out to make checking your tire tread a reflex you can stow away and quickly access when the time comes for a quick tire evaluation.
+One easy way to tell if your tires are due for a change is checking your tire tread.
+At Montgomeryville Nissan we want our local drivers in Montgomeryville, Lansdale, and Doylestown to practice the utmost car safety, which is why we’re setting out to make checking your tire tread a reflex you can stow away and quickly access when the time comes to measure your tire tread.

 Why Check Tire Tread

 Tread measures just how worn down your tires are; as it so happens, tires that are more heavily used show greater tread wear.
 The primary reason to check tire tread involves the on-road safety of you, your passengers, and other cars on the road.

 If the tread on your tires is worn too heavily, they’ll have trouble providing enough traction to keep your car steady on slippery roads in the case of messy weather conditions.
 High tread wear can even cause problems when driving on steep inclines.
 Lastly, an exaggerated sense of stress put on under-performing tires can lead to undue strain put on other systems throughout your vehicle that can decrease overall performance.

 To keep you safe and all of your car’s inner workings performing as they should, it’s a good idea to check on your tire tread if your tires are more than a few years old or if they receive heavy use.
 As long as you have some loose change, you’ll quickly be able to tell if your tires need a change.